 Antibiotics will not cure a cold.
 In fact, nothing can cure a cold, except time.
 Certain self-care measures may help you reduce your discomfort.
 These include:

 The flu is in an infection of the upper respiratory tract that can effect other parts of the body.
 It is caused by the influenza virus and is spread through the air.
 The flu is highly contagious.
 When an infected person sneezes, coughs, or speaks, tiny droplets full of flu particles are expelled.
 Because these droplets are small, they are suspended in the air long enough for another person to inhale them.

 During each flu season, one or more specific types of the influenza virus are responsible for causing the flu.
 Many times, people may have one of many viruses that cause flu-like symptoms, but not actually be infected with the influenza virus.

 The flu and its symptoms are more severe, and in most cases more numerous, than those of the common cold.
 The flu can lead to

 pneumonia.
 In addition, it can be life-threatening for the elderly, people with lung disease, and anyone with a weakened immune system.

 can lower your chance of getting the flu.
-You should get vaccinated between September and January (or later since the flu season can last much longer).
+You should get vaccinated during the fall and winter months, before the seasonal flu hits your area.

 Most importantly, when you have the flu, you need rest.
 And until your symptoms are gone, it is a good idea to not go back to your full activity level.
 You also need plenty of fluids.